All Episodes

 The evidence for what happens with high taxes in large welfare states is all over the world to see.

-New York, the latest example of it, and yet the Democrat Party has announced they even let they've nominated a candidate who wants to do as much as he can to replicate the budgetary and tax policies of New York State into the federal government.
+And yet, the Democrat Party has announced, they've nominated a candidate who wants to do as much as he can to replicate the budgetary and tax policies of New York State into the federal government.

-You realize, by the way, a story came out homelessness is down 12%.
+You realize, by the way, a story came out, homelessness is down 12%.

 How does that happen during a Republican administration?